 When providing information to us, agencies may wish to use Form 441 Child Protection Concern Referral Form (in related resources).
 The form can also be downloaded from our website: 'Reporting Your Concern'.

 Requests for information from other Australian states and territories or New Zealand

-Child protection workers undertaking safety and wellbeing assessments with families who have come from another state must refer to the Interstate Child Protection Protocol (in related resources).
+Child protection workers undertaking a CSI with families who have come from another state must refer to the Interstate Child Protection Protocol (in related resources).
 The Protocol provides a framework within which States work together in order to promote the best interests and well-being of children.

 The Protocol makes provision for sharing and exchanging of information between child protection departments to enable child protection workers to assess:

 Child protection workers must complete Form 901 Request for Interstate Information/Child Protection History, and email it to the Interstate Liaison Officer at WAInterstateLiaison@communities.wa.gov.au.
 Written consent is required in some situations.
 Child protection workers should refer to Chapter 3.3: Interstate and New Zealand Liaison.